England wing Rokoduguni to leave Bath after decade

 He said he was "extremely proud and honoured" to have played for the club.

-"I'm also grateful to the British Army for their support and the opportunity to fulfil my dream of playing professional rugby in the Premiership.
+"I'm also grateful to the British Army for their support and the opportunity to fulfil my dream of playing professional rugby in the Premiership," added Rokoduguni, who won four England caps.

 "I have experienced and learned so much throughout my career here, and I've been fortunate to work with so many amazing coaches, players and people."